A LOST wallet saved the life of the man who gave the keynote address at this year’s Holocaust Memorial Day event in Redditch.

 He now speaks out against genocide, works as a translator and part time for supermarket giant Sainsburys.

-“This year’s programme was one of the most diverse I can recall with drama from Ipsley Middle School, a choir from Matchborough First School, a traditional Indian dance from Kerala Cultural Association, a Polish youth choir, Redditch Gospel Choir, the It’s A Sign choir and readings from Studley High School students,” said Coun Harnett.
+“This year programme was one of the most diverse I can recall with drama from Ipsley Middle School, a choir from Matchborough First School , a traditional Indian dance from Kerala Cultural Association, a Polish youth choir, Redditch Gospel Choir, the It’s A Sign choir and readings from Studley High School students,” said Coun Harnett.

-Guests included the Deputy Lord Lieutenant of Worcestershire Andrew Grant, the Mayor of Redditch Councillor Juliet Brunner and MP Rachel Maclean.
+Guests included the Deputy Lord Lieutenant of Worcestershire Andrew Grant, who gave one of the readings, and the Mayor of Redditch Councillor Juliet Brunner.

-“It was wonderful to have the representatives from our communities supporting this commemoration, including our children whose performances were exceptional,” said the Mayor.
+Borough Mayor Coun Juliet Brunner, who chaired the Holocaust Memorial Day steering committee which organised the event in Redditch said: “It was wonderful to have the representatives from our communities supporting this commemoration, including our children whose performances were exceptional.

 ”It was most humbling to hear our guest speaker Sokphal Din sharing his experiences of the Cambodian genocide.”

-The Deputy Lord Lieutenant of Worcestershire Andrew Grant added: “What a memorable event and so professionally put together in remembrance of the appalling Nazi holocaust whilst also remembering other atrocities throughout the world with heartrending stories.
+The Deputy Lord Lieutenant of Worcestershire Andrew Grant added: “What a memorable event and so professionally put together in remembrance of the appalling Nazi holocaust whilst also remembering other atrocities throughout the world with heartrending stories from speakers and performances.

-Congratulations to the councillors and the community of Redditch for putting such a memorable event together, showing tolerance to all people of race, religion or colour.”
+Congratulations to the Councillors and Community of Redditch for putting such a memorable event together.
+Showing tolerance to all people of race, religion or colour.”